pietergreyling/aztec_web3_starter/README.md

-# Getting Started with a Web3 Aztec Protocol SDK Project
+# Getting Started with a Web 3 Aztec Protocol SDK Project

 ## Introduction